W3SS/digiangular2/README.md

 # Digiangular2

 Project that uses Semantic UI, ngSemantic, TypeScript, Angular2, and shows different tutorials.
 Semantic UI does not offer a collapsing menu on mobile, so we have a desktop menu and a mobile sidebar depending on the device.
+The project includes a quick API using Node and Express with token based authentication.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.